-The NSW Residential Tenancies Act 2010 contains provisions aimed at giving protections to tenants who are victims of DFV and mandatory reporting requirements for children and young people at risk of harm in relation to DFV.
+The NSW Residential Tenancies Act 2010 contains provisions aimed at giving protections to tenants who are victims of DFV.
+As a registered community housing provider the WHC is a mandatory reporter for children and young people at risk of harm in relation to DFV.